-Perhaps this is why the idea of investing your savings is so appealing.
+The idea of investing your savings is appealing to many Australians.
 The Australian Securities ExchangeASX has delivered a 9.3% average return over the past 10 years3.
 That’s a little more enticing than the 0.05% you might be lucky to earn in a savings account.

 But investing is a whole other kettle of fish.
 It’s a deeply personal decision that comes with a bunch of other questions, such as ‘what’s your appetite for risk?’, ‘how long do you plan on investing your money?’ and ‘what do you want to invest in?’

 Earlier in the year, the ASX released its annual Australian Investor Study and the results show that Australia is a nation of wealth builders.
 Given that 46% of adults hold some form of investment outside of super and property, it’s not surprising that the fear of missing out may be a strong motivator for those sitting on the fence about investing.

 Interestingly, the report found that 34% of respondents named ‘becoming debt free’ as a key money goal, which made us think – if you’re getting a 9.7% return on your share portfolio but paying 17% interest on a credit card, are you really coming out on top?

 Like your wise older sibling, we want you to fully understand your financial situation before making a money decision.
 So if you’re wondering whether you should save, invest or pay off debt, let the below hypotheticals provide some food for thought.

 The micro-investor with a new set of wheels